dreeves/daylight/README.md

 Basically everything should be graphed mod 24.

 Codebuff falls on its face on this:
-Can we deal with this warning, if it matters?
+Can we deal with the following warning, if it matters?
 > cdn.tailwindcss.com should not be used in production.
 To use Tailwind CSS in production, install it as a PostCSS plugin or use the Tailwind CLI...

 Idea: Do this more exactly correctly by having the y-axis start at the Dawnzerly Light time, as Ramona Quimby would say.
 I.e., make the baseline for the y-axis be the earliest crack of dawn of the year, which can be a fair bit earlier than Summer Solstice's Sunrise.
-To really go overboard, we could say that twilight and daybreak -- the times when it's quasi-light just before sunrise and just after sunset -- is partially wasted if slept through.
+To really go overboard, we could say that twilight and daybreak -- the times when it's quasi-light before sunrise and after sunset -- is partially wasted if slept through.
 We could either parameterize that with another slider or use the actual fractional luminescence or whatever.
 Yes, it's infinite fractal rabbit holes forever.